Seventh Dimension: Walk With Me and The Corrupted Lullaby (2017–2018)

 In 2017, the band started working on a dream concept album that the band had been thinking about for a long time.
 Along the way, they also recorded a stand-alone single called "Walk With Me" that was released on May 22, 2018.
 The third album The Corrupted Lullaby was recorded during 2017–2018 and the band hired several guest performers such as guest vocalists and voice actors to tell the story.
 The Corrupted Lullaby was released on November 1, 2018, and was the bands most ambitious project until that point.

 The album was critically acclaimed receiving many good reviews as well as coverage in several magazines such as Orkus Magazine, Sweden Rock Magazine, Fireworks Magazine, Scream Magazine and PowerPlay Magazine.

 A Change of Seasons and Black Sky (2020–2021)

 On March 3, 2020, the band released a cover of the 23-minute prog metal classic A Change of Seasons by Dream Theater.
 Then in December 2020, Seventh Dimension announced on social media that they had a fourth album coming up called Black Sky and that it was set for a release in 2021.
 On May 7, 2021, the band announced that Black Sky will be released on June 18.
 A music video for the first single "Resurgence" was released on YouTube along with the announcement.
-Two lyric videos for 'Falling' and 'Black Sky: Into the Void' would then follow leading up to the release.
+Two lyric videos for "Falling" and "Black Sky: Into the Void" would then follow leading up to the release.

+New singer and Of Hope & Ordeals (2023–2024)

+In May 2023, the band announced through social media that they had parted ways with lead vocalist Nico Lauritsen after 13 years together.
+In the same post, the band also announced new member Markus Tälth as the new lead singer in the band.
+Less than a year later, in April 2024, the band announced through a press release that a new album called Of Hope & Ordeals would come out in June.
+The first single "The Great Unknown" was released on May 30 and a second single for the song "Mind Flayer" was released shortly after on June 5th.
+Both songs were released as digital singles on streaming services as well as in the form of music videos on YouTube.
+The band's fifth full length album Of Hope & Ordeals was released on June 21.